 Harry Potter publisher boosts earnings view as lockdown reading casts a spell

-(Reuters) -Bloomsbury Publishing declared a special dividend and lifted targets for the current year, after strong book sales during lockdowns drove a 22% surge in the Harry Potter publisher’s annual earnings.
+Bloomsbury Publishing (BLPU.L) declared a special dividend and lifted targets for the current year, after strong book sales during lockdowns drove a 22% surge in the Harry Potter publisher's annual earnings.

 Profit before taxation and highlighted items rose to 19.2 million pounds ($27.17 million) in the 12 months to Feb.
 28 from 15.7 million pounds a year earlier.
 Revenue jumped 14% to 185.1 million pounds.